 Appropriately Uses Anti-Anxiety Medication

-This is the percent of residents given antianxiety drugs.
-Antianxiety drugs are given to residents experiencing depression or anxiety.
+This is the percentage of patients given antianxiety drugs.
+Antianxiety drugs are given to residents suffering from depression and anxiety.

 Managing Depression Among Residents

-This tells you the percent of residents exhibiting depressive symptoms.
-Increased rates of depression may imply a lower level of care.
+This tells you the percentage of patients exhibiting depressive symptoms.

 Appropriate Vaccine Usage